 Michael de Koningh

-His passing on Thursday afternoon at the age of 58 is not just an overwhelming loss to the industry, but also to those fortunate enough to have considered him a friend and most of all, his beloved wife, Kathy.
+Intelligent, modest, knowledgeable, passionate, enthusiastic, honest and thoughtful are just of the few of the many positive attributes that Michael possessed in spades.
+His passing in June 2016 at the age of 58 was an overwhelming loss to Trojan Records, all those fortunate enough to have considered him a friend and most of all, his beloved wife, Kathy.